emmanuel-karanja/WebSocketLib/Readme.md

 * Kafka integration for message streaming across services.
 * Redis integration for connection management and caching.
 * Middleware for logging and telemetry.
-* **Message shape and schema determined by the WebSocketService**, allowing flexibility in defining the contract and business logic.
+* **Message shape and schema determined by the WebSocketService**, allowing flexible contracts.

 ---